mattlam-uw/nines-api/README.md

 # Description
-This is the server component of the Nines application.
-It provides a RESTful web API for viewing request response information and errors
+This is the API server component of the Nines application.
+It provides a RESTful web API for viewing request response information and errors.

-At this time, this should be installed on the same machine that hosts the Httpinger component.
+At this time, this should be installed on the same machine that hosts the Nines Pinger component.

-Httpinger makes the actual HTTP requests and logs the results.
+Nines Pinger makes the actual HTTP requests and logs the results.
 This component provides a RESTful API view of the results.

 # Dependencies
 Node.js version 0.10.29 or newer

 # Installation

-1. Install Nines Server
+1. Install Nines API
-    1. Navigate to the directory you wish to install to and clone nines-server
+    1. Navigate to the directory you wish to install to and clone nines-api

         ```
-        $ git clone git@github.com:mattlam-uw/nines-server.git
+        $ git clone git@github.com:mattlam-uw/nines-api.git
         ```

-    2. Install node modules for Nines Server
+    2. Install node modules for Nines API

         ```
-        $ cd nines-server
+        $ cd nines-api
         $ npm install
         ```

-2. Install Httpinger
+2. Install Nines Pinger
-    1. Clone httpinger
+    1. Clone Nines Pinger

         ```
-        $ git clone git@github.com:mattlam-uw/httpinger.git
+        $ git clone git@github.com:mattlam-uw/nines-pinger.git
         ```

-    2. Install node modules for Httpinger
+    2. Install node modules for Nines Pinger

         ```
-        $ cd httpinger
+        $ cd nines-pinger
         $ npm install
         ```

-3. Remove the dummy file in the Httpinger logs/ directory
+3. Remove the dummy file in the /nines-pinger/logs/ directory

     ```
     $ cd logs
     $ rm dummy.txt
     ```

-4. Test Httpinger
+4. Test Nines Pinger

     ```
     $ cd ..
-    $ node httpinger.js
+    $ node nines-pinger.js
     ```

     The program should run for a couple of seconds, then: